 While young people from low-income communities – who are disproportionately young people of color – face systemic inequities in school, in the workforce, and in life, they possess unique strengths, resilience and tremendous potential.
 When provided with support and resources, these young people fulfill their potential and achieve success in school, work and life.
 Through a combination of mentoring and transformative experiences, Summer Search supports young people to successfully transition from adolescence into adulthood.
 We aim to unleash the potential of our young people while also building a toolkit for navigating and challenging systemic barriers to higher education and career opportunities.

-TECHNOLOGY SKILLS: Proficiency in using databases and Excel for data entry and management; experience using Salesforce or a similar student database is a plus.
+Proficiency in detailed data tracking and management; experience using Salesforce or a similar database is a plus.